gmcn42/mt32-pi-control/README.md

 * Supports sending mt32-pi's custom System Exclusive messages for temporary configuration of SoundFonts & Co.
 * Can send standard MT-32, GM, and GS reset sequences
 * Can send screen text in MT-32 mode and 16x16 1bpp bitmaps in SoundFont mode to the mt32-pi's display
+* If that's not gimmicky enough for you, it can also send 8 characters of text as a 16x16 bitmap using the Miniwi 4x8 font
 * Custom MIDI messages from the command line
+* Can send SYX-files of any length containing any number of SysEx messages
 * DOS version compiled for 8086 Real Mode, so should work on pretty much any system with an MPU401-compatible interface
 * Amiga version is compiled for AmigaOS ≥1.3 and supports both `camd.library` and direct serial port access, so it likewise should work on pretty much any system
 * Useful for making game/application-specific start-up scripts to correctly set up the synth